JudahMilhomem/My_Whatever_List/PERN_Stack_notes.md

 - First time using environment variables (got to know why are they important);
 - Context API???
 - Routes, data fetching;
-- Got a general idea of how React keeps track of states of things and renders them by using '**_Hooks_**'.
+- Got a general idea of how React keeps track of states of things and renders them by using '**_Hooks_**';
+- Handling SVG images as React components;
+- How to update the UI in real time using React hooks.